contao/docs/docs/manual/contributing/_index.en.md

 is a version control service for software projects using [Git](https://en.wikipedia.org/wiki/Git) and is home to among other things, the [Contao documentation](https://github.com/contao/docs/).
-- The documentation is written in [Markdown](https://en.wikipedia.org/wiki/Markdown), familiarize yourself with the [syntax](https://github.com/contao/docs/blob/main/CONTRIBUTING.md) of this markup language. familiar with it.
+- The documentation is written in [Markdown](https://en.wikipedia.org/wiki/Markdown), familiarize yourself with the [syntax and formatting options](https://github.com/contao/docs/blob/main/CONTRIBUTING.md) of this markup language. familiar with it.
+In addition, at the beginning of the document you have the possibility to maintain appropriate [variables and metadata](https://github.com/contao/docs/blob/main/CONTRIBUTING.md#the-hugo-front-matter-variables).

 ## Correct small errors